The function dscore()

 "Count model" that describes mean D-score as a function of age.
 The

-is 5 D-score points around this mean D-score, which corresponds to
+is 5 D-score points around the mean D-score, which corresponds to

 approximately 1.5 to 2 times the normal spread of child of a given age.
 The